 Here's how to survive your first week of teaching, which includes tips on how to take care of yourself so you don't get burnt out ...
 You're probably still adjusting to the time difference, after all.

-No matter where you'll be teaching or job shadowing or internship-ing, you'll run into kids who will be difficult to handle.
+No matter where you'll be teaching or job shadowing or internship-ing, you'll run into kids who will be difficult for you to handle.
 That may mean disruptive kiddos who won't listen and ones who'd rather sit and chat with their friends.
 All a part of the day in the life of a teacher, right?

 Get real life experience knowing what it's like to love the troublemakers in your class by testing out those principles in real life.
 Make connection outside of class, realize where they are coming from, problem shoot the distractions that help them create a more disruptive atmosphere, etc. You'll be a able to implement those strategies first hand which will help you later on in your teaching career.